- Communicating Face-to-Face

 Supervisors genuinely care about their student employees.
-They want their student employees to learn basic professional workplace skills and to flourish in an office environment; however, most supervisors do not have the time to do a lot of training.
-This Series solves that problem.
-Employers simply ask students to complete specific learning modules online and then turn them in – the same as a class assignment in college.
+They want their student employees to learn essential professional workplace skills and flourish in the work environment; however, most supervisors do not have the time to do a lot of training.
+This series solves that problem.
+Employers ask students to complete specific learning modules online and then turn them in – the same as a class assignment in college.
 The learning assignments are all ready to go.

 Alumni Wished They Had Such A Program.
-We have all heard alumni say something like “I wish I had known what the real world was like before my first job.”
-There is a steep learning curve in first-destination jobs and this Series makes it much easier to succeed after graduation because students will already understand professional behavior and work expectations.
+We have all heard alumni say something like, “I wish I had known what the real world was like before my first job.”
+There is a steep learning curve in first-destination jobs.
+This series makes it much easier to succeed after graduation because students will already understand professional behavior and work expectations.

 How It Works

-Once the supervisor and student select the learning modules, students complete them based on the schedule they develop.
-The student completes the assignments during work hours or the student and supervisor agree on an assignment schedule and the student submits their work as agreed.
+Once the supervisor and student select the learning modules, students complete them based on their development schedule.
+The student completes the assignments during work hours, or the student and supervisor agree on an assignment schedule, and the student submits their work.

-The modules are built for maximum flexibility so that they can be completed over a period of time (such as when work is slow).
-Multiple modules may also be completed in one day.
+The modules are built for maximum flexibility so that they may be completed over a period of time.

-At the end of each module there is a worksheet for the student to complete.
-This, in turn, is given to the supervisor so it can be discussed together by the supervisor and student.
+At the end of each module, there is a worksheet for the student to complete.
+This, in turn, is given to the supervisor for discussion with the student.

-- Students and supervisors review the learning modules and decide which ones the student will complete as part of their student-staff professional development.
+- Students and supervisors review the learning modules and decide which ones they will complete as part of their student-staff professional development.
 They may select all of them or just those that are most relevant to the job.

 - Due dates and deadlines are established by both the supervisor and the student.

-- Students complete the learning modules per the deadline schedule and turn them in to their supervisor, just as they currently do for their academic classes.
+- Students complete the learning modules per the deadline schedule and turn them into their supervisor.

 What are the Benefits?

-- Students are introduced to typical professional expectations that employers say are very important to them.
+- Students are introduced to professional expectations that employers say are very important.

-Suggestion: If you so choose, you can create badges or a certificate that a student can add to their resume as an indication of professional preparation.
+Suggestion: You may create badges or a certificate that a student can add to their resume to indicate professional preparation.

-Departments could create a certificate that a student would receive after he or she has completed all the modules that were selected within the Series.
+Departments could create a certificate that a student would receive after completing all the learning modules.